raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "Easy to assemble and very durable.
+> 'Easy to assemble and very durable.
 The included play mat is a great bonus and my little one loves the bright colors.
-Perfect for both indoor and outdoor use."
+Perfect for both indoor and outdoor use.'

 ---